Nirav D. Shah

-Nirav Dinesh Shah (born 1977) is an American epidemiologist, economist and attorney.
-He received both a Juris Doctor and a Doctor of Medicine degree from the University of Chicago and worked as an economist and epidemiologist at the Cambodian Ministry of Health.
-Shah practiced law at Sidley Austin before being appointed as the director of the Illinois Department of Public Health, serving in that role until 2019.
-Shah is currently the director of the Maine Center for Disease Control and Prevention and was the public face of Maine's response to the COVID-19 pandemic, holding regular televised press conferences beginning in early March 2020.
-In January 2023 he was appointed the Principal Deputy Director at the U.S. Centers for Disease Control and Prevention.
+Nirav Dinesh Shah (born 1977) is an American epidemiologist, economist, attorney, and politician.
+He worked as an economist and epidemiologist at the Cambodian Ministry of Health.
+Shah was appointed as the director of the Illinois Department of Public Health in 2015 and served in that role until 2019.
+He served as the director of the Maine Center for Disease Control and Prevention from 2019 to 2023, leading the state through the COVID-19 pandemic.
+In January 2023, he was appointed as the principal deputy director of the U.S. Centers for Disease Control and Prevention and he assumed that position in March 2023.
+Following the resignation of Rochelle Walensky, Shah served as the acting director of the U.S. Centers for Disease Control and Prevention in July 2023 until Mandy Cohen assumed office.
+Shah resigned the position in February 2025.
+In March of 2025, Shah accepted an appointment to the faculty of Colby College in Waterville, Maine, to teach courses in public health, epidemics and crisis communication.

+He is currently running for Governor of Maine in the 2026 election as a Democrat.

 Early life and education

-Shah was born in 1977 to Indian immigrants to the United States and grew up in Wisconsin.
-He attended the University of Louisville where he majored in psychology and biology, receiving a Bachelor of Science in 1999.
+Shah was born in 1977 in Wisconsin to Indian immigrants and grew up in Wisconsin.
+He attended the University of Louisville, where he majored in psychology and biology, receiving a Bachelor of Science in 1999.

-After college, Shah studied economics at Oxford University and enrolled in medical school at the University of Chicago in 2000.
-Shah completed his Juris Doctor in 2007 and his Doctor of Medicine in 2008, both from the University of Chicago, and was a recipient of The Paul & Daisy Soros Fellowships for New Americans.
+After college, Shah studied economics at Oxford and enrolled in medical school at the University of Chicago in 2000.
+Shah completed his J.D. degree in 2007 and his Doctor of Medicine in 2008, both from the University of Chicago, and was a recipient of The Paul & Daisy Soros Fellowships for New Americans.